Troubleshooting your Modlite

 1.)
 To diagnose a faulty tail cap, remove the tail cap and with a screwdriver, press down on the battery and touch the interior side of the body.
 This completes the circuit and if the light functions correctly this way, it is indicative of a faulty tail cap.

 2.)
 Surefire Tail Caps are known to sometimes back off or come loose during long strings of fire.
-The best way to mitigate this is to add a small drop of blue Loctite on the threads to prevent movement from the vibration of recoil.
+Always check that the tailcap is seated fully.

 3.)
 If the UE or DS00 cap is fully seated, but the light flickers when the pigtail to a remote tape switch is wiggled or pressed into the cap, this is indicative of a bad connection between the switch lead and the tail cap.
 Most of the time this indicates a faulty tail cap, although the tape switch plug can also cause this issue.
 The best way to test is to try a known good tape switch, or swapping the tail cap to a different one.